This project set out to explore the rail and industrial history linked to Thorne and Crowle Moors.

 Students of North Lindsey College have been involved in many aspects of the creation of the railway, initially with those on Uniformed Services focused courses who came out to site to help clear it in preparation for build; to later years where engineering students have been on site helping to restore the Simplex Locomotive.

-Whilst the Crowle Peatland Railway is not officially open yet (due 2020) the volunteers at the railway have run open days/weekend that have allowed visitors to learn about the trains and peat extraction industry, the people who worked on the moors and the vital importance the moors now play for the environment.
+The Crowle Peatland Railway is now open and the volunteers at the railway have run open days/weekend that have allowed visitors to learn about the trains and peat extraction industry, the people who worked on the moors and the vital importance the moors now play for the environment.

 “Crowle Peatland Railway – Facinating!
 So much history that I didn’t know existed.”